shellspec/shellspec/docs/docker.md

 - Version specified images are also available (VERSION: 0.21.0 and above)
   - `shellspec/shellspec[-VARIANT]:<VERSION | master>[-kcov]`

-## Using shellspec docker image
+## Using ShellSpec docker image

-### 1. Run shellspec and your specfiles within container
+### 1. Run ShellSpec and your specfiles within container

 ```sh
 # Run docker command on the project root